Honey Bee Health

-Pivotal to a flourishing and economically sustainable honeybee industry is the availability of healthy bee stock, which has largely been taken for granted in Australia.
-Bee health is in decline globally, including Australia, mainly due to spreading parasites, agricultural pesticide exposure and inferior beekeeping practices.
+Pivotal to a flourishing and economically sustainable honeybee industry is the availability of healthy bee stock, which in Australia, has so far largely been taken for granted.
+Bee health is in decline globally, mainly due to the spreading parasites, agricultural pesticide exposure and inferior beekeeping practices.
 Minimal veterinary research into bee health has resulted in a lack of reliable treatment options to restore compromised bee health.
 Consequently, tools of integrative bee pest management are needed as a matter of urgency.
-Any treatments developed will also need to minimize health risks for consumers.
-This programme will work towards future-proofing the bee.
-By establishing an international network, the CRC will develop a catalogue of disease markers and build the capacity to translate these against diseases not yet present in Australia.
+Any treatments developed will also need to minimise health risks for consumers.
+This programme developed novel approaches to manage and monitor bee health.

 - Output 1: American Foulbrood biomarkers identified, and a sensor B-Check

 - Output 2: Apis Prime to monitor hive health in remote locations

 - Output 3: Biomarker to measure starvation in honey bees

 - Output 4: Understanding bee breeding options for resilience